biabbiassago/PUI2017_bb1569/HW7_bb1569/README.md

 # PUI2017 HW7

-## Assignment 1 : Finish Citibike miniroject
+## Assignment 1 : Finish Citibike mini-project

 Link to Authorea article https://www.authorea.com/210296/dEZK-KMGYs-LtOOJ-dmepA.
 The article is also in this repository, but cannot be opened via github because it is too large.